Aditya-Nayan/SMPTSA_AG/README.md

 -compare their prediction accuracy against real gold prices -Serve predictions through a live dashboard with real-time buy/sell signal

-Edited walkthrough.md

-Done!
-The **complete project summary** is in the walkthrough above.
-Here's a quick overview of what it covers:

-Edited walkthrough.md

-Done!
-The **complete project summary** is in the walkthrough above.
-Here's a quick overview of what it covers:

 | Section | Highlights |
 |---|---|
 | **Frontend** | React 18, TypeScript, Vite 8, Recharts, WebSocket |